TRASAL/frbpoppy/README.rst

 .. image:: docs/logo_text.png
     :scale: 50

-Conduct Fast Radio Burst Population Synthesis | **David Gardenier** | ASTRON
+Conduct Fast Radio Burst Population Synthesis | **David Gardenier, Joeri van Leeuwen & Yuyang Wang** | ASTRON & UvA

 ****************
 What's frbpoppy?
 ****************
 Establishing the origin and properties of Fast Radio Bursts (FRBs) is one of the biggest goals in radio astronomy. ``frbpoppy`` was called into life to help astronomers determine which FRB properties to expect.
-Designed to be simple in use and easy to adapt, ``frbpoppy`` continues the work of ``psrpop`` and ``psrpoppy`` in the realm of FRBs.
+Designed to be simple in use and easy to adapt.

 *********************
 How can I install it?